Developer-Geekay/Outsystems/Form/README.md

 ```
 ### Demo

-Working code for this demo < <a href="https://developergeekay.outsystemscloud.com/OSDemo/validationtest" target="_blank">OSDemo</a> >
+Working code for this demo [OSDemo](https://developergeekay.outsystemscloud.com/OSDemo/validationtest)

 ### Usage

 #### Step 1

-Download and import into your OS Reactive application. `Then attach script to SCREEN or UI level`
+Download and import script into your OS Reactive application. `Then attach script to SCREEN or UI under required script property`

 #### Step 2